krichardson/current-service/README.md

 Other applications can consume this data to do interesting & useful things.

-# Roadmap

-1. Weekly Chart Show data: Collect and report on weekly chart show results
-2. Play list: Collect all the playlist data (artist/title/date) and make it reportable
-3. Add other playlist data sources???

 # Testing, Running and Debugging the Application

 * To run the tests run: